 Guild Masters are also in for a surprise.
 Guild Buff is already implemented in the game.
 See for yourself how stronger your guild has become.
 Earn more Guild Medals for higher Guild Skills can acquire.

-Those hindrance and some icons in the game were already compressed into one!
+Those hindrances and some icons in the game were already compressed into one!
 A bigger screen to play and now a great view for any battle that you want.
-Also, game menus were already packed into separate view from battle screen to menu screen with some features for better gaming experience.
+Also, game menus were already packed into separate views from the battle screen to a menu screen with some features for the better gaming experience.

 We know you want more!
 Pets are now having detailed information specification, description for skills, damages buffs and debuffs.
 See more of it as you play NTales: Child of Destiny.